bonnybabukachappilly/ros2bridge/README.md

 ```

 * type eg: 'std_msgs/String'
-* message eg: {"data" : "HELLO WORLD !"}
+* message eg: {"data": "HELLO WORLD !"}

-NOTE: To unsubscribe from a topic send following message to server
+NOTE: To unsubscribe from a topic send the following message to the server

 ```json
 {